bloominstituteoftechnology/ios-afternoon-starter-project-swift-fundamentals-ii/README.md

 //:
 //: b.
 Use a `for in` loop to iterate over each departure
 //:
 //: c.
-Make your `FlightStatus` enum conform to `String` so you can print the `rawValue` String values from the `enum`.
+Make your `FlightStatus`f enum conform to `String` so you can print the `rawValue` String values from the `enum`.
 See the [enum documentation](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html).
 //:
 //: d.
 Print out the current DepartureBoard you created using the function